-Over the past few years, the vast majority of the company's contracts have been transaction or "pay per view" based.
+The vast majority of the company's contracts are now transaction or "pay per view" based.
 This not only enables customers to more accurately align their investment in Visage to the size of the business, it has the added benefit of creating significant ongoing revenue streams for the company.